Jonathan Traines- Director

 Violin, Viola, French Horn, Trumpet, Beginning Piano

-David Traines is currently a Junior at Wayne State studying Theory and Composition.
+David Traines is a Wayne State graduate with a Masters in Theory and Composition.
 David plays Violin, Viola, Trumpet, French Horn, Baritone, Tuba, and Piano.
 He likes to teach all of them, including theory and ear training.

 He started playing violin at Suzuki Royal Oak when he was 4 years old.
 David wanted to play percussion in 3rd grade but his dad (Jon Traines) said it would be too loud.
 So a trumpet was the next best thing!
 Just like his brother, Jacob Traines and woodwind instruments, he started to conquer the brass family.
 Being in ensembles such as SRO Camerata, All-State for 5 years on Viola and Violin, MSBOA District 4 honors band for 4 years on French Horn, and Michigan Youth Arts for 3 years on Viola.
 He marched mellophone for five years and was the Section Leader for the Ferndale Golden Eagle Marching Band.
 David also earned a perfect score on his Proficiency 2 Viola Solo at MSBOA State Solo and Ensemble.
 David has performed in many prestigious places such as Carnegie Hall in Manhattan, Peterhof Palace in St. Petersburg, Russia, many churches in Estonia, and the Edsel Ford House here in Detroit.
 He is a professional pit musician and performed in such shows as Hunchback of Notre Dame, Mary Poppins, Once Upon a Mattress, and many others.